yli3/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk total_steps_complete](figures/total_steps_complete-1.png)

-Now `Total steps per day` has mean $\sim$ `10821.2` and median `11015`.
+Now `Total steps per day` has mean `10821.2` and median `11015`.
 To compare, the original results from the NA-omitted dataset were mean `10766.2` and median `10765`.

 The impact is modest, but both mean and median have shifted upwards.
 This method of imputing `NA` values suggests that the missing dates from this interval removed some potentially more active days from the original dataset.

 ## Daily activity: weekdays versus weekends

-We'll now work with the completed dataset, and return to revisit more broadly our earlier suggestion that activity patterns may be different for different days of the week.
-Here, we'll consider **average interval activity** during weekdays versus weekends.
+Continuing to work with the completed dataset, we return to revisit more broadly our earlier suggestion that activity patterns may be different for different days of the week.
+Here, we'll consider **average daily activity** per interval, comparing weekdays versus weekends.

 To do this, we'll introduce a factor variable to `dt.complete` indicating whether each observation falls on a weekday or weekend.
 For convenience, we'll make use of the `chron` package's `is.weekend` function: